PunyabratSaikia/Image-Hashing/README.md

 # Image-Hashing
+Worked on implementing an Image Hashing algorithm using image sharpeness techniques, ring partition and fuzzification.
-Worked on an Image Hashing algorithm.Worked on optimizing its robustness and secureness.
+Worked on optimizing its robustness and discriminative power.

+Algorithm :
 Binary Hash of Matrix :
 	1. Take mean of each row and store it in list A
 	2. Take variance of each row and store it in list B